Vertical Aerospace Seraph

 Altitude: Operates between 500 ft to 3000 ft above the ground.

-Regulation: The 'technology demonstrator' aircraft has recieved certification for flight from the UK Civil Aviation Authority.
-Vertical Aerospace is currently working with the European Aviation Agency to get flight certification for its next model.
+Regulation: The 'technology demonstrator' aircraft has received certification for flight from the UK Civil Aviation Authority.
+Vertical Aerospace is currently working with the European Aviation Agency to get flight certification for its next model, the VA-1X.

 Our Take on Vertical Aerospace

-Vertical aerospace is uniquely positioned as one of the main eVTOL development companies in the UK.
-It's demonstrator flight video caught the eyes of many in the industry, and established Vertical Aerospace as well on its way to success.
-Moreover, VA's team is full of expert members from well established aerospace companies, helping to establish its credibility and bringing expertise as well possibility of additional funding if necessary.
-Also promising is the progress Vertical Aerospace has made towards certification.
-Getting approval from regulatory agencies is one of the greatest challenges of developing new aircraft, and Vertical Aerospace has shown it knows how to work with these agencies by getting flight approval for its demonstrator aircraft.
-We see Vertical Aerospace's greatest hurdle as its lofty goal of launching its flying taxi services by 2022.
-VA has not yet =announced any outside partners, and building the complete infrastructure for air taxi services within four years may be difficult to do alone.
+Vertical aerospace is positioned as one of the leading eVTOL development companies in the UK.
+Its original demonstrator flight video caught the eyes of many in the industry, and established Vertical Aerospace as well on its way to success.
+Moreover, the team is full of expert members from well established aerospace companies, helping to establish its credibility and bringing expertise as well as the possibility of additional funding if necessary.
+The record breaking 550lb payload carrying flight of the Seraph, Vertical's latest aerial mobility prototype, was a milestone for the company in demonstrating the viability of their product.